yomidevs/yomitan/README.md

 ## Third-Party Libraries

-Yomitan uses several third-party libraries to function.
+Manabitan uses several third-party libraries to function.

 <!-- The following table is generated using the command `npm run license-report:markdown`. -->